 Turns out, we were not meant for constant cleaning.
 There are about 1,000 different bacterial and 40 fungus species that live on our skin, and the balance between them keeps the ones that can make us sick from taking over.

-Daily showers can remove skin's natural oils and disrupt the population of bacteria and actually contribute to body odor, because when the system is out of balance, the species that tend to favor the kinds of microbes that produce odor thrive.
+Daily showers can remove skin's natural oils and disrupt the population of bacteria and actually contribute to body odor, because when the system is out of balance, the species that thrive tend to favor the kinds of microbes that produce odor.
 When the ecosystem is balanced, we don't smell bad, we just smell like a person.

 2. When we allow our body to equilibrate, our skin and hair will fluctuate less between oily and dry.